masciugo/genealogy/README.md

 ## Usage

 As the original aim was to add relatives concerning a specific individual, all relevant methods are instance methods called on that individual.
-They are two kinds: *queries* and *modifiers*
+They are two kinds: *query methods* and *alter methods*

 ### Query methods